Special Relativity -- Applications to astronomy and the accelerator physics: Relativistic Particle Dynamics

-Dynamics equations can be expressed as tensor equations in Minkowski space-time.
-When coordinates are chosen, one may work with components, instead of geometric objects.
-Relying on the geometric structure of Minkowski space-time, one can define the class of inertial frames and can adopt a Lorentz frame with orthonormal basis vectors for any given inertial frame.
-In any Lorentz coordinate system the law of motion becomes
+The equations of dynamics can be formulated as tensor equations within Minkowski space-time.
+Upon selecting a coordinate system, these equations may be expressed in terms of components rather than abstract geometric objects.
+Leveraging the geometric structure of Minkowski space-time, one can identify the class of inertial frames and, for any such frame, adopt a Lorentz frame with orthonormal basis vectors.
+In any Lorentz coordinate system, the law of motion takes the form:

 where here the particle's mass and charge are denoted by $m$ and $e$ respectively.
 The electromagnetic field is described by a second-rank, antisymmetric tensor with components $F^{\mu\nu}$.
-The coordinate-independent proper time $\tau$ is a parameter describing the evolution of physical system under the relativistic laws of motion, Eq. (\ref{DDE}).
+The coordinate-independent proper time $\tau$ is a parameter describing the evolution of the physical system under the relativistic laws of motion, Eq. (\ref{DDE}).

-The covariant equation of motion for a relativistic charged particle under the action of the four-force $K_{\mu} = e F^{\mu\nu}dx_{\nu}/d\tau$ in the Lorentz lab frame, Eq.(\ref{DDE}), is a relativistic "generalization" of the Newton's second law.
-The three-dimensional Newton second law $md\vec{v}/dt = \vec{f}$ can always be used in the instantaneous Lorentz comoving frame.
-Relativistic "generalization" means that the previous three independent equations expressing Newton second law are be embedded into the four-dimensional Minkowski space-time $^{(1)}$.